B-2 Spirit bomber to fly over Rose Parade and Rose Bowl

 B-prepared to catch a glimpse of the B-2 Spirit Bomber on New Year’s Day here in Southern California.

-The B-2 Spirit stealth bomber will return to the Tournament of Roses Parade and Rose Bowl Game in Pasadena on Jan.
-1, the Air Force 509th Bomb Wing announced on Dec.
-20.
+The B-2 Spirit stealth bomber will return to the Tournament of Roses Parade and Rose Bowl Game in Pasadena today, according to the Air Force 509th Bomb Wing.

 The flyover did not make an appearance at the 2023 Rose Parade or Rose Bowl Game due to a B-2 catching on fire in the process of making an emergency landing at the Whiteman Air Force Base in Missouri on Dec.
 10, 2022, according to FLYING Magazine.